-ORLANDO, Fla. -- Responding to a security incident in the cloud isn't that much different from a traditional security incident response, with one key exception: An enterprise must know where its cloud provider's responsibilities end and its responsibilities begin.
+ORLANDO, Fla. -- Responding to a security incident in the cloud isn't that much different from a traditional security incident response, with one key exception: An enterprise must know where its cloud provider's responsibilities end

 Naturally, all organizations want to resolve security incidents quickly, but Westphal said that to do so successfully in the cloud, an enterprise must define and implement its cloud incident response process.

 The plan can be highly detailed or as simple as a checklist.
 As a baseline, Westphal said, an organization must first be able to identify the incident and whether it's indeed security-related.
 Next, it must define whether the incident involves a cloud provider; if so, the organization must be able to quickly determine the provider's role in the analysis of and response to the incident.

 That, Westphal said, requires due diligence well before an incident ever takes place.
 It starts with the development of an inventory of the cloud provider's processes, and a diagram or other reference listing the systems within the cloud environment.

 "Sometimes this is hard with cloud providers," Westphal said, "but you need to have a clear delineation."
 Though many providers, such as Amazon Web Services, now make cloud system inventorying as easy as an application programming interface call.

 Westphal recommended that organizations initiate conversations with their providers about specific incident response roles and responsibilities, such as who is in the best position to be able to define "normal" behavior of cloud systems, who is responsible for maintaining logs of cloud-based systems, who owns critical tasks such as clock synchronization, who can or should run a packet sniffer, and who is ultimately responsible for remediating the problem.